wcsanders1/DesignPatterns/README.md

 ### Prototype

 This is a simple implementation of the prototype pattern.
 Choose a website from among a list of several classic sites, and the `WebPageExplorer` class, which implements .NET `HttpClient`, will return interesting information about that site!
 The client operates by creating a list of instances of `WebPageExplorer` by cloning an initial instance rather than constructing new instances.

+### Singleton

+(This example is not finished yet.)
+Did you come here for an argument?
+Good, because that's something you can do here.
+Choose from a variety of topics on which to argue.
+If you get tired of arguing a certain topic, you can switch to a different topic.
+The arguer is talented--although there is only one, it is able to argue any of the available topics.
+In addition, the arguer will record the state of your arguments, and provide you with a rating of your persuasiveness.